 WARNING!
-Always keep the drainpipe shut when its inboard end is below waterline owing to heavy load.
-The shut-off flap on transom only prevents water from entering the boat when reversing!
+Always keep the drainpipe shut when its inboard end is constantly below the waterline due to the load.
+The shut-off flap on the transom only prevents water from entering the boat when reversing!

 NOTE!
-Make sure that water can flow unobstructed in the drainpipe.
-For instance, autumn leaves may obstruct the water flow, which causes the undecked space to flood, and later the bilge compartment, too.
+Make sure that water can flow unobstructed through the

+drainpipe.
+For instance, autumn leaves may obstruct the water flow, which can cause the boat to fill with water and sink.
+The bilge pump system does not work in conditions below 0°C.

 NOTE!
-There is always some condensing water in the bilge.
-Some water may also come through hull bushings, particularly when the boat ages.
-Always remember to check the bilge before you leave the boat at quay or buoy for a longer period and before getting underway.
+There is always some amount of condensed water in the bilge.
+As the boat ages, there is a risk that a small amount of water may come through the hull bushings.
+Always remember to check the bilge, via the inspection hatch under the aft seat, before you leave the boat at quay or buoy and always before setting off.
+Have an authorised repair shop check for possible leaks.